-Vietnam’s wild elephant ‘ID cards’ helps to preserve a diminished species
+Vietnam’s elephant ‘ID cards’ help preserve a diminished species

 That is no simple task.

-HIS’s senior programme manager Mai has more than 15 years’ experience working with wildlife in Vietnam, but even she has not yet seen any of Cat Tien’s elusive elephants in the wild, despite working in the Dong Nai region for four years.
+HSI’s senior programme manager Mai has more than 15 years’ experience working with wildlife in Vietnam, but even she has not yet seen any of Cat Tien’s elusive elephants in the wild, despite working in the Dong Nai region for four years.

 Images from the camera traps are the closest that Mai has come to getting acquainted with the animals in their natural habitat.